This article was updated on May 1st, 2023

 Can Dogs Survive a Heart Murmur Without Treatment?

 Dogs can live for a long time without treatment for heart disease in the early stages.
-Murmurs are most often found incidentally during a routine veterinary visit and many dogs will have no evidence of cardiac enlargement.
-Treatment is not even indicated at this time.
+Murmurs are most often found incidentally during a routine veterinary visit, and many dogs will have no evidence of cardiac enlargement.
+This is the time to do diagnostics and have a cardiologist ascertain if early intervention will be useful.

 Dogs that have evidence of cardiac enlargement should receive treatment to delay the progression of congestive heart failure.
 If you elect not to begin treatment, your dog may be fine for weeks to months, but the progression of the disease is inevitable.